iiasa/gams_trace/gams_trace.md

 *   `list equations`:
     Lists all defined equations (e.g., - Balance_eq).

+*   `list unknowns`:
+    Lists all symbols encountered that could not be classified or linked to declarations (e.g., - Unclassified_symbol).

 *   `list set MY_SET`:
     Shows the definition location and first ≤5 lines of the set declaration.